Questions to Ask a Food Co-Packer

-Jack also added that "FULL cost markups where the co-packer is doing all...can range from 20-50% depending on all the factors above."
+Jack also added that "full cost markups, where the co-packer is doing all, can range from 20 to 50 percent depending on all the factors above."

 Other Advice for Food Entrepreneurs

-Michael Gagne chimed in with some helpful advice: "We use a 100% transparent formula… running the raw materials through our manufacturing database, and charge a conversion costs on finished product with 3% shrink on materials, and packaging built in.
-Jack's right on, but as a copacker, with my own brand, I try to approach the relationship in such a way that my costs are covered, my margin fair, and the cost to the customer is such that there is the possible success based on their operating margin, for them to promote and sell… We do charge an upfront SKU charge to set up, and to do the risk analysis, as we are SQF level 3 certified, and it takes a fair amount of work to set it all up, approve suppliers etc."
+Michael Gagne chimed in with some helpful advice, "We use a 100% transparent formula...running the raw materials through our manufacturing database, and charge a conversion costs on finished product with three percent shrink on materials and packaging built in.
+Jack's right on, but as a co-packer, with my own brand, I try to approach the relationship in such a way that my costs are covered, my margin fair, and the cost to the customer is such that there is the possible success based on their operating margin, for them to promote and sell.

 What Co-Packers are Not